Running Local Models with vLLM

 -

-To use such models with vLLM (either via the script or Docker Compose):
+To use such models with vLLM:

 - Hugging Face Account and Token: Ensure you have a Hugging Face account and have generated an access token with

-permissions.
+readpermissions.
 You can find this in your Hugging Face account settings under "Access Tokens". - Accept Model License: Navigate to the Hugging Face page of the specific model you want to use (e.g.,

-) and accept its license/terms if prompted. - Environment Variables: Before running the vLLM server (either via the script or
+meta-llama/Meta-Llama-3-8B-Instruct) and accept its license/terms if prompted. - Environment Variables: Before running the vLLM server, set the following environment variables in your terminal session or environment configuration (e.g.,

-, or by passing them to Docker Compose if applicable): vLLM will use these environment variables to authenticate with Hugging Face and download the model weights.
+.bashrc,.zshrc): vLLM will use these environment variables to authenticate with Hugging Face and download the model weights.

 - Hugging Face Account and Token: Ensure you have a Hugging Face account and have generated an access token with